at the outset I can say the following:

 Looks like a compact turntable box.

-The principle is as follows: Put the record on the turntable, apply
+principle is as follows: Put the record on the turntable, apply the liquid

-the liquid and spread it with the brush on the record.
-The adjust
+and spread it with the brush on the record.
+The adjust the sucking section

-the sucking section an Switch on the vacuum - ready.
-Here's a video
+an Switch on the vacuum - ready.
+Here's a video from youtube:

-Conclusion: very loud, altough the liquid gets sucked up, the complete
+very loud, altough the liquid gets sucked up, the complete dirt and dust

-dirt and dust connot really get "caught", as there is no
+connot really get "caught", as there is no direct "touch"

 The "Disco Antistat" from Knosti